On braids and links up to link-homotopy: Braids up to link-homotopy.

-Since comb-claspers $(\alpha)$ with $\supp(\alpha)\subsetneq I$ have degree $<(k-1)$ where $k$ is the length of $I$, by induction hypothesis we can simplify the first factor in each expression.
+Since comb-claspers $(\alpha)$ with $\supp(\alpha)\subsetneq I$ have degree $<k-1$ where $k$ is the length of $I$, by induction hypothesis we can simplify the first factor in each expression.
 By Lemma \ref{lemsondage} we compute the second term thus obtaining:

-and the proof is complete. \end{proof} \begin{rmq} Corollary \ref{normalformunicity} shows that that the numbers $\nu_{\alpha}$ of parallel copies of each comb-clasper in a normal form are a complete invariant of pure braids up to link-homotopy.
+and the proof is complete. \end{proof} \begin{rmq} Corollary \ref{normalformunicity} shows that the numbers $\nu_{\alpha}$ of parallel copies of each comb-clasper in a normal form are a complete invariant of pure braids up to link-homotopy.
 We call those numbers the \emph{clasp-numbers}.
-Others well known complete homotopy braid invariants are the Milnor numbers \cite{HabeggerLinHomotopy}.
-A natural question to determine the explicit relationship between these two families of invariants.
-This depends on the chosen order on $\mathcal F$ since our clasp-numbers do.
-For an order given degree by degree, an answer to this question appears in \cite[Theorem 4.3]{YasuharaAkiraSelfdelteq}, where another clasper family, equivalent to comb-claspers, is used. \end{rmq}
+Other well known complete homotopy braid invariants are the Milnor numbers \cite{HabeggerLinHomotopy}.
+As a matter of fact, Milnor numbers can be used, using the techniques of \cite{YasuharaAkiraSelfdelteq}, to give another proof of Corollary \ref{normalformunicity}.
+In this paper we will not try to make explicit the relation between clasp-numbers and Milnor numbers, since we work solely with clasp-numbers. \end{rmq}